immcantation/scoper/docs/topics/spectralClones.md

 if a SHM targeting model is provided through argument `targeting_model` (see [createTargetingModel](http://www.rdocumentation.org/packages/shazam/topics/createTargetingModel) for more technical details).
 +  Not mandatory, but the upper-limit cut-off for clonal grouping can be provided to prevent sequences with disimilarity above the threshold group together.
+Using this argument any sequence with
+distances above the `threshold` value from other sequences, will become a singleton.